 Since joining Becket in 2008, Luke has argued and won precedent-setting cases in the Third, Fifth, Seventh, Eighth, Ninth, and Eleventh Circuits, including the landmark decision protecting housing allowances for ministers.
 He was appointed a Special Assistant Attorney General for the State of Colorado to argue a case on behalf of Becket and several states.
 And he has played a role in each of Becket’s pathbreaking victories in the Supreme Court, including Little Sisters of the Poor v.
 Burwell, Burwell v.
 Hobby Lobby, Holt v.
 Hobbs, and Hosanna-Tabor v.
 EEOC.

 Dubbed “a top religious freedom attorney” by the Associated Press, Luke often appears in the national media to discuss religious liberty issues, such as on CNN, Fox News, ABC World News, PBS, and NPR, and has been published or quoted in major outlets like the Wall Street Journal, Washington Post, and New York Times.
 From 2013 to 2023, he served as an adjunct professor at the University of Utah S.J.
 Qunney College of Law, where he taught an advanced course in constitutional law.

-From 2005-06, Luke served as an international legal and research advisor at the U.S. Department of State.
+Before joining Becket, Luke was an appellate attorney at Winston & Strawn in Washington, D.C., and an advisor in the human trafficking office at the U.S. Department of State.
 Before that, he clerked for Judge Michael W. McConnell on the U.S. Court of Appeals for the Tenth Circuit.